Family well-being

 Supporting children and families to thrive

-We strive for a child and family well-being system in place of the family policing system.
+We envision a child and family well-being system in place of the family policing system.
 A child and family well-being system involves resourcing and supporting children, youth, families, communities, and First Nations, Metis, and Inuit Peoples to thrive according to their own wholistic understanding of well-being, without interference from the family policing system.
 This encompasses different frameworks, such as social determinants of health and Indigenous determinants of health

 Explore our work